RoboChum/release/README.md

 # Known issues
 In general, the app is bug free (please submit any issues via [robochum@outlook.com](mailto:robochum@outlook.com) or through [GitHub Issues](https://github.com/RoboChum/release/issues)).
 However:
 * Alpha currently uses a self-signed cert.
-In addition the app is packaged into an .exe which freaks out virus checkers.
-This combination of self-signed cert + compressed .exe means your virus checker _may_ block the .exe from running.
+In addition the app is packaged into an executable which freaks out virus checkers.
+This combination of self-signed cert + compressed executable means your virus checker _may_ block the executable from running.
 Currently you'll have to trust me the app is safe while waiting for a proper code signing certificate
+* Chatbot message window doesn't auto-scroll when messages appear (bug in 3rd party library, waiting on fix)

 # Future releases
 * More customisation options